Symplectic 4-Manifolds on the Noether Line and between the Noether and Half Noether Lines: Constructions of simply connected, minimal, symplectic and exotic 4-manifolds between the Noether and half Noether lines

-As in the previous sections, we conclude that only the top class $3f$ descends to a basic class of $Z$ and by the blow-up formula $Z$ is minimal.
+This shows that the class $3f$ extends to $Z$ uniquely, and by the blow-up formula we have that $Z$ is minimal.

-Hence we have proved the following: \\ \begin{theorem} There exists a minimal, simply connected, symplectic 4-manifold $Z$ lying in between the Noether and the half Noether lines.
-The manifold $Z$ has one basic class up to sign and is obtained by the $(\mathcal{S}_2,\mathcal{T}_2)$-star surgery. \end{theorem}$ \square$
+Hence we have proved the following: \\ \begin{theorem} There exists a simply connected, minimal, symplectic 4-manifold $Z$ with an exotic smooth structure, and with one SW basic class up to sign, lying in between the Noether and the half Noether lines, obtained by the $(\mathcal{S}_2,\mathcal{T}_2)$-star surgery. \end{theorem}$ \square$

-\begin{remark} We note that we can do this construction with $E(1)\# 4\CPb$ instead of $E(5)$.
-This gives us an exotic 4-manifold with $b_2^+ =1$.
-We will return to this construction in a follow-up paper. \end{remark}